+Hon.
+Botchwey previously served as Deputy Minister for Information (2005-2006), and subsequently as the Deputy Minister for Trade and Industry (2007-2008) in the first term of President Kufuor from 2000-2004.
+Hon.
+Botchwey was her party’s spokesperson on Foreign Affairs between the year 2009 and 2013, while in opposition.
 During the same period, she was Ranking Member for the Parliamentary Select Committee on Foreign Affairs and subsequently, the Appointments, Defence and Interior Committees of Parliament.

 A member of the ECOWAS Parliament from 2013 – 2017, Hon.
-Shirley Ayorkor Botchwey worked with her colleagues to assist the Community Parliament in its advisory role in considering matters concerning the region particularly on issues relating to fundamental human rights and freedom, while making recommendations to institutions and organs of ECOWAS.
-The Hon Minister also served as Vice Chair on the NEPAD & APRM Committees.
+Shirley Ayorkor Botchwey worked with her colleagues to assist the Community Parliament in its advisory role in considering matters concerning the region, particularly on issues relating to fundamental human rights and freedom, while making recommendations to institutions and organs of ECOWAS.
+The Hon Minister also served as Vice-Chair on the NEPAD & APRM Committees.

-Minister for Foreign Affairs and Regional Integration, Shirley Ayorkor Botchwey, is a mother of two.
+Hon.
+Shirley Ayorkor Botchwey is a mother of two.